-4. FEE:
+4. FEE :

-Candidates (excepting Female/SC/ST/PH candidates who are exempted from payment of fee) are required to pay a fee of Rs.200/- (Rupees Two Hundred only) either by depositing the money in any Branch of SBI by cash, or by using net banking facility of SBI, State Bank of Bikaner & Jaipur/State Bank of Hyderabad/State Bank of Mysore/ State Bank of Patiala/State Bank of Travancore or by using Visa/Master Credit/Debit Card.
+Candidates (excepting Female/SC/ST/PwBD candidates who are exempted from payment of fee) are required to pay a fee of Rs.200/- (Rupees Two Hundred only) either by depositing the money in any Branch of SBI by cash, or by using net banking facility of State Bank of India or by using Visa/Master/RuPay Credit/Debit Card.

 Note-1: Applicants who opt for "Pay by cash" mode should print the system generated Pay-in-Slip during Part-II registration and deposit the fee at the counter of SBI Branch on the next working day only.
-"Pay by Cash" Mode option will be deactivated at 23.59 hours of 02.03.2017 i.e. one day before the closing date; however, applicants who have generated their Pay-in-Slip before it is de-activated may pay at the counter of SBI Branch during baking hours on the closing date.
-Such applicants who are unable to pay by cash on the closing date i.e. during banking hours at SBI Branch, for reason whatsoever, even if holding a valid Pay-in-Slip, will have no other offline or Internet Banking Payment mode on the closing date i.e. till 18.00 hours of 03.03.2017.
+"Pay by Cash" Mode option will be deactivated at 23.59 hours of 15.04.2018 i.e. one day before the closing date; however, applicants who have generated their Pay-in-Slip before it is de-activated may pay at the counter of SBI Branch during baking hours on the closing date.
+Such applicants who are unable to pay by cash on the closing date i.e. during banking hours at SBI Branch, for reason whatsoever, even if holding a valid Pay-in-Slip, will have no other offline or Internet Banking Payment mode on the closing date i.e. till 18.00 hours of 16.04.2018.
 Note-2: Candidates should note that payment of examination fee can be made only through the modes prescribed above.
 Payment of fee through any other mode is neither valid nor acceptable.
 Applications submitted without the prescribed fee/mode (unless remission of fee is claimed) shall be summarily rejected.